Current Exam Facts and Applied Networking Judgment

 "Most likely cause"The symptom pattern and where the failure appears in the stack

-"Best next step"Troubleshooting order, confirmation, and least-disruptive action
+"Best next step"Troubleshooting order, confirmation before action, least-disruptive move

 "Most appropriate device"Layer, forwarding behavior, segmentation, and inspection needs

-"Best protocol"Port, transport, security, manageability, and use case
+"Best protocol"Port, transport (TCP/UDP), security, manageability, and use case

 Mini Scenario: One Symptom, Several Layers

-A user can connect to Wi-Fi and receives an IP address, but cannot browse internal websites by name.
-Other users on the same SSID can browse normally.
+A user connects to Wi-Fi, receives an IP address by DHCP, but cannot browse internal websites by name.
+Other users on the same SSID browse normally.

 Candidate causeLayer or serviceWhy it matters

-Bad radio signalLayer 1/2 wirelessLess likely if association and DHCP succeeded
+Weak radio signalLayer 1/2 wirelessUnlikely once association and DHCP succeeded

-Incorrect default gatewayLayer 3Possible, but internal name resolution is the stated symptom
+Wrong default gatewayLayer 3Possible, but the stated symptom is name resolution, not reachability

-Firewall outageSecurity controlLess likely if only one user is affected
+Firewall outageSecurity controlUnlikely if only one user is affected

 The exam rewards narrowing.
-Do not jump to replacing hardware when the clue points to a client DNS setting.
+Do not replace hardware when the clue points to a single client's DNS setting.
+If you can ping a public IP (for example 8.8.8.8) but not resolve a hostname, suspect DNS, not cabling.

 Applied Judgment Checklist